-First look at why it failed
+First, look at why the experiment failed

 - Did you have the right equipment?